Postpartum Care Package

 Bengkung Belly Binding

 Offered starting around five days after vaginal birth or for a cesarean birth it’s recommended to wait until the incision is mostly healed at around 4-6 weeks.
 This is an in-person offering where I come to your home to explain how to use the bind and practice using it.
 I recommend including partner or another loving support person so I can show them how to offer you continued support throughout binding in the recommended 40 days postpartum.
-This practice does take a level of commitment and like most things in postpartum works best with some community support in place.
+This practice does take a level of commitment, and like most things in postpartum works best with some community support in place.

 • Benefits: supports the womb after birth, improves posture to aid in the common slouched position of feeding and holding baby, stabilizes stretched out uterine ligaments, helps close ribs and hips, supports the abdomen while organs shift back to pre-pregnancy position, warming, feels energetically grounding and comforting.
 Also highly recommended for those experiencing grief or loss as it could feel like a hug around the emptiness.

-• with this service includes:
+• With this service includes:

 -phone consultation to be sure this is for you